Platelet Rich Plasma Therapy in South Florida

 How does PRP therapy work?

 When the platelet rich plasma is injected into a painful area, such as a shoulder for rotator cuff tendinitis, it may provide excellent pain relief.
 There’s a considerable amount of science behind PRP that we don’t know yet.
 However, we do know the concentrated platelets and growth factors spark up an inflammatory reaction in the area.
-Inflammation is the first phaprp2se of healing, so it can promote healing reaction in the area.
+Inflammation is the first phase of healing, so it can promote healing reaction in the area.

 PRP therapy itself does not contain many stem cells.
 However, once injected it acts as an attractant for the body’s own stem cells to come in and help with the repair.
 Patients who undergo PRP therapy typically do so in an effort to avoid surgery and to heal faster.
 This may include PRP therapy for the knee, hip, ankle or shoulder to avoid a joint replacement.
 Or it may include platelet rich plasma for rotator cuff tendinitis, Achilles tendonitis, a ligament injury to the knee or any soft tissue condition where surgery is an absolute last resort such as plantar fasciitis.